mithil957/QuestionSolver/README.md

   6. Then, the dataframe is anaylzed to count the frequency of the answer choices
   7. Frequency for each choice is displayed

-*USE AT OWN RISK, IT IS NOT PREFECT!!
+*USE AT OWN RISK, IT IS NOT PERFECT!!